bilibili/Index-1.9B/Index-1.9B-32K_Long_Context_Technical_Report.md

 # Training Process

 Index-1.9B-32K was further trained based on the already open-source Index-1.9B, with two additional training stages:
-1. **Long PT**: Long continue Pre-Train, continual pre-training on long data.
+1. **Long PT**: Long continue Pre-Training, continual pre-training on long data.
 2. **Long SFT**: Supervised Fine-Tuning on long-text instructions.

    **\*(RLHF / DPO)**: Although we have experience with alignment training like RLHF and DPO, this version has not undergone RLHF/DPO training (RLHF/DPO will be added in future versions).
 The primary focus of this version is to hone the model's deep-level capabilities in Long Context.